mcc85sx/FightingEntropy/readme.md

     When you want some real top notch document storage...?

-    You need the Windows 95/98 "My Briefcase", limited 25 year minted lunchbox that you can get by calling xxx-yyy-zzzz or going to www.website.org and then submit for whatever your chances to win...
+    You need the (Windows 95/98) "My Briefcase", limited-edition 25-year minted lunchbox, one that you could get right now by calling xxx-yyy-zzzz, or, going to www.website.org, and then submit your details for your chance to win one...

+    It's just a thing that could become a daily companion.
-    You just- you put either your documents, OR your lunch in this thing.
+    You just- you put either your *documents*, OR your *lunch* in this thing.
     Sometimes even both.

+    If that's not your thing, well... you could go pro.
-    You could go pro, and get yourself the backpack edition if you wanna do a little MORE damage.
+    Get yourself the backpack edition.
+    That oughtta appeal to those who wanna do a little MORE damage...
-    The backpack makes the lunchbox look like a little happy meal toy...
+    ...since the backpack makes the lunchbox look like a little happy meal toy.

     But- if you *really* want to show those evil doers who the boss is...?
     ...and you want to be referred to as a top-notch, platinum-grade, crime fighter..?

-    Like the dude from Netflix Daredevil that got axed for no reason...?
+    Like, the dude from the Netflix Daredevil show that got axed for no reason...?

-    You just, you don't take a bite out of crime like some little kids coloring book hero...
-(Scruff McGruff) That's what you do when you're in elementary school, kids.
+    You don't just take a bite out of crime like some little kids coloring book hero...
+    That's what Scruff McGruf'll tell you to do when you're in elementary school, kids.

-    For the people who want to be seen as adults that can handle things like a boss...?
+    When you need to be seen as an *adult* that can handle things like a *boss*...?
-    You need "My Briefcase"...
-Roaming RV Edition.
-Why not.
+    Then, you need "My Briefcase" (Roaming RV Edition).

-    It's a camper...?
-Kitchen..?
-Bathroom..?
-Bedroom...?
+    It's a camper, with a living room, a kitchen, bathroom, bedroom...?
     It's a mobile domicile that you could park wherever.

     When you really want to kick the crap out of crime...?
     Then, you need one of these bad boys.

-    Comes with a lifetime supply of iced peas, just in case you need to ice down your swollen knuckles...
+    The (Roaming RV Edition) comes with a lifetime supply of iced peas.
+    Probably sounds like a dumb thing to get a lifetime supply of...
-    Because, driving around in a crime fighting RV...?
+    But- driving around in a crime fighting RV...?

-    Your knuckles might get swollen from feeling a need to knock out bad guys left and right...
+    You're gonna be tempted to knock out some bad guys left and right... and those knuckles of yours are bound to get swollen quite often.
-    Which, you'll be tempted to do quite often in this thing.
+    That's what the lifetime supply of iced peas are for.

-    It'll set you back a good couple hundred grand for the premium deluxe edition of the cleaner edition, "Crime Fighting Lab"... that's the official DMV Registration Code... they'll find a way to get it onto a license plate I'm sure... but whatever.
+    It'll set you back a good couple hundred grand for the "My Briefcase" (Roaming RV Edition) AKA "Crime Fighting Lab". <- That's the official DMV Registration Code for now...
+    ...they'll find a way to get it onto a license plate I'm sure... but whatever.

-    Think about how much crime you could stop with any of these things...
+    Think about how much crime you could stop with this thing.
     Pretty sure Scruff McGruff will be proud of however much crime you take a bite out of.
+    Whether you get the RV, the backpack, or the lunchbox.

+    But, for people who found their way to FightingEntropy...?
-    Cause, you don't just stop at taking a bite out of crime there, Scruff McGruff.
+    You don't just stop at taking a bite out of crime there, Scruff McGruff.
-    Nah.
-Sometimes you have to kick the crap out of it too.
+    Nah, cause sometimes... you have to kick the crap out of it too.

     Show crime who the boss is.
+    FightingEntropy

 # Project Information
 FightingEntropy is a PowerShell modification for: <br>